Web-Dev-Codi/bootstrap-tutoring-session/README.md

 -   0-5 for spacing values

 For example, to apply a margin of 3 units to the top and bottom of an element, you would use the class “my-3”.

-### Responsive Breakpoints

-In order to provide optimal user experiences across various devices, Bootstrap 5 features predefined breakpoints that allow you to define different styles for different screen sizes.
-The breakpoints can be used in conjunction with the grid system and other Bootstrap layout components to create responsive designs.